 Backstory and Context

 The Confederate battery again abandoned the island in mid-September.
 The Union occupied the island and used it as a staging area for the campaign against New Orleans in the spring of 1862.
 During the campaign, as many as 18,000 U.S. troops were stationed on the island.
 Through the remainder of the war Union ships stopped at the island for repairs and to pick up supplies.
-The 1st Louisiana Native Guard, one of the first black regiments in the United States Army, were recruited in Louisiana and stationed there for almost three years.
+Several companies of the 2nd Louisiana Native Guard, one of the first African-American regiments in the United States Army, were stationed on the island for almost three years.
 The island's harsh environment took its toll on many of the men.
 More than 230 Union soldiers eventually died and were buried on Ship Island during the Civil War.
 The remains of many of the casualties were later reburied at Chalmette National Cemetery, near New Orleans.
 The Corps of Engineers finished the fort shortly after the war.
 Unsurprisingly, it was a lonely outpost, manned by an ordnance-sergeant until 1903.

 After 1903, the lighthouse keeper of the Second Ship Island Lighthouse, which was built in 1886, was responsible for maintaining the fort in a state of readiness should it ever be needed for coastal defense (the First Ship Island Lighthouse was built in 1853 and operated until 1885; it finally collapsed in 1901).
 The second lighthouse operated until 1957 but was destroyed by an accidental fire in 1972 (a replica was built but Hurricane Katrina destroyed it in 2005).